halcwb/GenSolver/README.md

 the resulting restrictions in other variables are respected, there is always a solution where each variable in the equations can just have one possible value, i.e. all the equations are in a *solved state*.

-A more elaborate example and output of GenSolver looks like this:
+A more elaborate example and output of GenSolver can be found [here](http://halcwb.github.io/GenSolver/tutorial.html).

 ## Setup